ModUDuke/Causal-Inference-Introduction/chapter1.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:0322894cdd
-## Soggy Cereal 2.b - Minimums, Maximums, and Summaries
+## Comparing Breakfast Cereals: Minimums, Maximums, and Summaries
 Before running any direct comparisons between TechnoCrunch and NeoPuffs, Puritan Wheat Inc. now wants you to get some descriptive about flakes that are just in TechnoCrunch cereal.
 Using the dataframe `Soggy`, determine the following:

 *** =instructions